 But most people don’t get the promised results.
 Instead, your subscribers demand more free content, reply with critical comments when you make a grammar mistake, and unsubscribe in hoards the moment they see a link to a sales page.

-Don’t blame the tactic—learn to use it.
+Don’t blame the marketing tactic—learn to use it.

-What makes email marketing so effective?
+What makes email marketing strategies so effective?

 Email marketing has some significant advantages compared to most other marketing methods:

-1. Email marketing strategy: Offers
+1. Email marketing strategy: Offer (sales) emails